mcpanzors/eyes.storybook/README.md

     storybookVersion: undefined, // default is extracted from dependencies of your package.json

     // `storybookConfigDir` defines directory where to load Storybook configurations from.
-    // The value will be passed to Storybook via `--config-dir` argument
+    // The value will be passed to Storybook via `--config-dir` option
     storybookConfigDir: process.env.SBCONFIG_CONFIG_DIR || './.storybook', // Storybook default

     // `storybookStaticDir` defines directory where to load static files from, comma-separated list.
-    // The value will be passed to Storybook via `--static-dir` argument
+    // The value will be passed to Storybook via `--static-dir` option
     storybookStaticDir: process.env.SBCONFIG_STATIC_DIR, // Storybook default